Kiran Jassal: Miss Universe Malaysia 2016

-Jassal was crowned the Miss Universe Malaysia 2016 title on 30 January 2016 at the Palace of the Golden Horses Hotel, Seri Kembangan, Malaysia.
+Jassal was crowned Miss Universe Malaysia 2016 on 30 January 2016 at the Palace of the Golden Horses Hotel, Seri Kembangan, Malaysia.
 She was crowned by outgoing titleholder, Miss Universe Malaysia 2015, Vanessa Tevi.
 Besides the main title, she was also awarded the "Miss My Dentist Winning Smile" subsidiary title.

 Miss Universe 2016

 Jassal represented Malaysia at the Miss Universe 2016 and got into the Top 12 for Best in National Costume award, alongside Miss Venezuela and the winner Miss Myanmar.
 She represented Malaysia using a costume inspired by the Petronas Twin Towers.
 The National Costume was made by Malaysian leading fashion designer Rizman Ruzaini, who also designed her evening gown.

 Modelling

 Jassal walked for the 2016 L'Oréal Professionnel Colour For Life hair fashion charity event alongside Deborah Henry and supermodel, Amber Chia.

 Humanitarian work

 Jassal is one of the celebrity ambassadors for Malaysia AIDS Foundation.
 In 2018, Jassal was appointed as Petron Security Ambassador to spread awareness of the Royal Malaysia Police's Go-To-Safety-Point (GTSP) initiative.